ritchielrez/zets/10/README.md

 In the url bar, there will be City number, after this part of link https://openweathermap.org/city/.
 Copy it, paste it after `CITY=`, in between quotations.
 Then run it, you should get your weather info automatically with python, which you can used to make a weather module in polybar.

-Checkout my polybar config for that.
-[Ritchiel Rez's polybar config](https://github.com/ritchielrez/dotfiles-new/tree/main/.config/polybar), and then search for the module in `modules.ini` file.